 The Bank has undertaken the obligation to pay pensions to its employees upon retirement or due to disability and other obligations, in accordance with the terms established in the Collective Labour Agreement of the Banking Sector.
 The Bank's liabilities are primarily covered by the pension fund, which is managed by Ageas - Sociedade Gestora de Fundos de Pensões, S.A.
-The total number of the pension fund participants was 27,123 as at 31 December 2021 and 27,431 as at 31 December 2020.
+The total number of the pension fund participants was 26,929 as at 30 June 2023, 26,976 as at 31 December 2022, 27,123 as at 31 December 2021 and 27,431 as at 31 December 2020.

-The liabilities related to retirement pensions and other employee benefits were wholly funded at levels above the minimum limits defined by Banco de Portugal, presenting a coverage level of 106% at the end of December 2021 (103% as at 31 December 2020).
-As at 31 December 2021, the liabilities related to the pension fund and other employee benefits reached EUR 3,498 million, compared with EUR 3,658 million recorded as at 31 December 2020.
-In 2021, the pension fund recorded a positive 1.92% rate of return, whereas in 2020 it stood at positive 5.8%.
+The liabilities related to retirement pensions and other employee benefits were wholly funded at levels above the minimum limits defined by Banco de Portugal, presenting a coverage level of 120% at the end of June 2023 (121% at the end of December 2022.
+As at 30 June 2023, the liabilities related to the pension fund and other employee benefits reached EUR 2.8 billion, compared with EUR 2,8 billion recorded as at 31 December 2022.
+In the first half of 2023, the pension fund recorded a positive 3.0% rate of return, whereas in 2022 it stood at negative 5.07%.

 The level of coverage of pension fund liabilities could turn out to be insufficient.
 If the deterioration of global financial markets leads to lower investment income and, consequently, a lower value of the fund, this would result in actuarial losses for the year, which would be recognised against reserves in the financial year in which they were recorded.
 In the financial statements with reference to 31 December 2020, the discount rate was at 1.05% and the pension growth rate 0.5%.
 In the financial statements with reference to 31 December 2021, the discount rate was at 1.35% (1.45% in June 2021) and the pension growth rate 0.5%.
+In the financial statements with reference to 31 December 2022, the discount rate was at 4.17% and the pension growth rate 3.5% in 2023, 2.0% in 2024 and 0.75% in the following years.
+In the financial statements with reference to 30 June 2023, the discount rate was at 4.0% and the pension growth rate 2.0% in 2024 and 0.75% in the following years.
 The Bank shall re-evaluate the adequacy of its actuarial assumptions for the calculation of its liabilities with pensions on a semi-annual basis.
+Given the current inflationary environment the uncertainty about the assumptions of wages and pensions growth is a factor of risk.
 A decrease in level of the interest rates for the liabilities liquidation deadline or an increase in the pensions growth rate would imply a decrease in the Bank's own capital.
-A decrease of 25 bps in the discount rate results in a decrease of around EUR 135 million in the Bank's own capital, excluding the tax effect.
-An increase of 25 bps in the pensions' growth rate results implies a positive impact of around EUR 128 million in the Bank's own capital, excluding the tax effect.
-Currently, there are negotiations underway regarding the wages increases for 2021 and 2022.
-If the proposals are approved according to the news no significant impact is expected on the Pension Fund.
+A decrease of 25 bps in the discount rate results in a decrease of around EUR 87.9 million in the Bank's own capital, excluding the tax effect.
+An increase of 25 bps in the pensions' growth rate results implies a positive impact of around EUR 82.1 million in the Bank's own capital, excluding the tax effect.